 Unlike regular massage, you have to speak with your obstetrician or midwife before beginning a pregnancy massage.
 More importantly, there are certain guidelines in a pregnancy massage to ensure the treatment is safe and beneficial to the expectant mother.
 With regular massage, you don’t have to observe stringent safety precautionary measures.
 In addition, the treatment session should be performed by a qualified professional who knows how to handle an expectant mother safely and choose the most appropriate pregnancy massage type that suits specific needs.

 During a regular massage session, you might spend half the time lying face-down on your stomach, which is definitely uncomfortable for a pregnant woman.
 Furthermore, lying facing up is also uncomfortable as it puts pressure on major blood vessels and inhibits blood flow, a position that may make an expectant mother feel nauseated.
-On the other hand, pregnancy massage is adapted to suit the anatomical changes you go through during pregnancy.
+On the other hand, it is adapted to suit the anatomical changes you go through during pregnancy.

 8. How to give a prenatal massage at home?